2019 Dayton shooting: Victims

 Miami Valley Hospital received 16 victims from the shooting, of whom five were admitted, with one in critical condition.
 Kettering Health Network, comprising nine hospitals in the area, received nine victims, with three in serious condition and three in fair condition.
 By 10:00 a.m. on the same day, 15 of 27 hospitalized people had been discharged.

 Police reported that all the fatalities occurred outside the bar on East 5th Street.
 The nine dead include six men and three women, six black and three white.
-Four of the dead were in their 20s, four more were in their 30s and one was 57.
+The dead were Lois Osglesby, age 27; Nicholas Cumer, age 25; Thomas McNicholas, age 25; Logan Turner, age 30; Monica Brickhouse, age 39; Saeed Saleh, age 39; Derrick Fudge, age 57; Beatrice Warner-Curtis, age 36; and the perpetrator's brother, Jordan Cofer, age 22.
+Cofer, a transgender man who was not out to his family at the time of his death, but only to a limited number of friends, was often identified with his deadname and misgendered by the media.
 Two of the victims who died were also shot by police.
 An autopsy showed that a woman who was shot by Betts was already bleeding from a fatal gunshot wound when she was struck by two bullets that were fired by police.
 Had she not been suffering from fatal injuries, one of the bullets fired by police would not have been lethal.
 The second victim was shot by Betts multiple times and sustained a superficial gunshot wound from police.
 As a result of those findings, Montgomery County Coroner Dr. Kent Harshbarger ruled that the deaths were caused by Betts and were not the result of police gunfire.